summa-dev/eip-draft/README.md

 ## Abstract

-This EIP proposes a standard for centralized exchanges to cryptographically prove their solvency without revealing confidential information about user balances using cryptographic techniques like zero-knowledge proofs.
+This EIP proposes a standard for centralized exchanges to cryptographically prove their solvency without revealing information about individual user balances and aggregated information related to user balances.
+This is done using cryptographic techniques like zero-knowledge proofs.

 ## Motivation